textura-agency/renderer/README.md

 # Renderer

-Optimized small library for convinient work with coordinates and render loop.
+Optimized small library for convenient work with coordinates and render loop.
 Renderer is written on typescipt.
 You can use it in any frontend framework or native js. **Aimed on creating websites animations**

 [![npm version](https://badge.fury.io/js/textura-renderer.svg)](https://www.npmjs.com/package/textura-renderer)
 [![](https://data.jsdelivr.com/v1/package/npm/textura-renderer/badge)](https://www.jsdelivr.com/package/npm/textura-renderer)